The best way to get to Alonissos is to take a ferry from Volos on the mainland, or a ferry from Skiathos which also has an international airport.

 - Things to know before traveling to Greece – Travel Tips

 Dave is a travel writer who has been based in Greece since 2015.
-In addition to writing this Alonissos travel guide, he's also written many more travel blogs about destinations in Greece.
+In addition to writing this Alonissos travel guide, he's also written many more travel blogs about the Greek islands and destinations in Greece.
 Follow Dave on social media for travel inspiration from Greece and beyond: